ChenDelong1999/MEP-3M/README.md

 > <br>
 > **MEP-3M: A Large-scale Multi-modal E-Commerce Products Dataset**
 > <br>
-> Workshop Version: IJCAI-21 Workshop on Long-Tailed Distribution Learning, 2021. [[paper](https://www.researchgate.net/publication/353946545_MEP-3M_A_Large-scale_Multi-modal_E-Commerce_Products_Dataset)] (Best Dataset Paper Award)
+> IJCAI-21 Workshop on Long-Tailed Distribution Learning, 2021. [[paper](https://www.researchgate.net/publication/353946545_MEP-3M_A_Large-scale_Multi-modal_E-Commerce_Products_Dataset)] (Best Dataset Paper Award)
 > <br>
-> Journal Version: Pattern Recognition, 2023. [[doi](https://doi.org/10.1016/j.patcog.2023.109519)]
+> Pattern Recognition, Volume 140, Page 109519 (2023). [[doi](https://doi.org/10.1016/j.patcog.2023.109519)]

 ![graphical abstract](assets/mep-3m.jpg)

 The MEP-3M consists of over **3 million** products and **599** fine-grained product categories.
 Each product is represented with an image-text pair and annotated with hierarchical labels.
 The data is collected from several Chinese online shopping websites.
 The text is in simplified Chinese.
-Key features of MEP-3M includes:
+Key features of MEP-3M include:

 - **Large-scale.** MEP-3M dataset consists of over 3 million product samples in total.
 Each sample consists of an image-text pair, resulting in 3,012,959 images and 156,069,329 characters.
 The entire dataset takes approximately 76GB of storage.
 - **Hierarchical-categorized.** Three levels of the label are given.
-There are 14 classes (first level), 599 sub-classes (second level), and 13 sub-classes have further subsub-classes (third level).
+There are 14 classes (first level), 599 sub-classes (second level), and 13 sub-classes have further sub-sub-classes (third level).
 - **Multi-modal.** Each product has both image and Chinese label and title.
 - **Fine-grained.** There are a total of 599 sub-classes, and many of them are fine-grained (e.g., different types of fruit, meat, shoes, clothes, etc.).
 - **Long-tailed.** MEP-3M is highly imbalanced.
 Some sub-classes in the dataset have more than 90k samples, while some classes have around 30 samples.